Kitware/CMake/Modules/readme.txt

 Please use the following consistent variable names for general use.

 Xxx_INCLUDE_DIRS        The final set of include directories listed in one variable for use by client code.
                         This should not be a cache entry.
 Xxx_LIBRARIES           The libraries to link against to use Xxx.
 These should include full paths.
                         This should not be a cache entry.
 Xxx_DEFINITIONS         Definitions to use when compiling code that uses Xxx.
-This really shouldn't include options such as (-DHAS_JPEG)that a client source-code file uses to decide whether to #include <jpeg.h>
+This really shouldn't include options such
+                        as (-DHAS_JPEG)that a client source-code file uses to decide whether to #include <jpeg.h>
 Xxx_EXECUTABLE          Where to find the Xxx tool.
 Xxx_Yyy_EXECUTABLE      Where to find the Yyy tool that comes with Xxx.
 Xxx_LIBRARY_DIRS        Optionally, the final set of library directories listed in one variable for use by client code.
                         This should not be a cache entry.
 Xxx_ROOT_DIR            Where to find the base directory of Xxx.
 Xxx_VERSION_Yy          Expect Version Yy if true.
 Make sure at most one of these is ever true.
-Xxx_WRAP_Yy             If False, do not try to use the relevent CMake wrapping command.
+Xxx_WRAP_Yy             If False, do not try to use the relevant CMake wrapping command.
 Xxx_Yy_FOUND            If False, optional Yy part of Xxx sytem is not available.
 Xxx_FOUND               Set to false, or undefined, if we haven't found, or don't want to use Xxx.
 Xxx_NOT_FOUND_MESSAGE   Should be set by config-files in the case that it has set Xxx_FOUND to FALSE.
                         The contained message will be printed by the find_package() command and by find_package_handle_standard_args() to inform the user about the problem.
-Xxx_RUNTIME_LIBRARY_DIRS Optionally, the runtime library search path for use when running an executable linked to shared libraries.
+Xxx_RUNTIME_LIBRARY_DIRS Optionally, the runtime library search path for use when running an executable linked to
+                         shared libraries.
                          The list should be used by user code to create the PATH on windows or LD_LIBRARY_PATH on unix.
                          This should not be a cache entry.
 Xxx_VERSION_STRING      A human-readable string containing the version of the package found, if any.